An official website of the United States government

 The concert is the first of a series of “Freedom 250” events the U.S. Embassy will hold throughout the year, reaffirming U.S. commitment to culture, creativity and partnerships that strengthen prosperity and international cooperation for the next 250 years.

-Coordinated through the Department of War National Guard Bureau State Partnership Program, the concert was an unprecedented engagement for the company of 25 musical ambassadors.
+Coordinated through the Department of War National Guard Bureau State Partnership Program, the diplomatic mission was an unprecedented engagement for the company of 25 musical ambassadors.
 The 39th split into two ensembles to support multiple, overlapping missions Jan.
 31 and Feb.
 1 – an impressive, 48-hour feat considering the unit has 12 vacancies.

 “We have a lot of pride in what we do,” said Chief Warrant Officer 2 Franklin Montenegro, commander of the 39th.
 “Six of our musicians are school band directors in their civilian jobs.”